-Extra expenses: We recommend that you tuck away a few extra dollars, perhaps US$30 a day for incidentals.
+We recommend that you tuck away a few extra dollars, perhaps US$30 a day for incidentals.
 Tipping is not customary in Japan.
-Guides have received and accepted tips on a voluntary basis.
+Guides accept tips on a voluntary basis.

 The currency in Japan is the yen (¥) and is pronounced as ‘en’, with no ‘y’ sound.
 Though ATMs are everywhere in Japan, it is not always easy to use them as most only work with Japan-issued bank cards and credit cards.
 The exception is Japan’s post office ATMs, which accept cards that belong to the following international networks: Visa, Plus, MasterCard, Maestro, Cirrus American Express and Diners Club cards.
 In addition to postal ATMs, you will find a few international ATMs in big cities and at the major airports.
 International cards also work in Citibank Japan ATMs.

 The cycling around Noto Peninsula is moderately challenging with a few climbs.
-We ride 440 km on quiet roads with amazing views.
+We ride 273 miles/440 km on quiet roads with amazing views.

 The first few days riding are undulating, giving you ample time to warm up for the inclines towards the end of the trip, but averagely fit cyclists will have no problems.